- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Maryland

 Maryland state law does not state whether residents can sublet without their landlord’s consent.
-Some landlords include a clause in their lease agreements that prohibit subletting, but others fail to address it in their leases.
-The People’s Law Library of Maryland, a website maintained by the Thurgood Marshall Law Library, claims tenants do not need their landlord’s consent to sublet if their lease does not prohibit subletting.
+Some landlords include a clause in their lease agreements that prohibits subletting, but others fail to address this issue.
+The People’s Law Library of Maryland, a website maintained by the Thurgood Marshall Law Library, claims tenants don’t need their landlord’s consent to sublet if their lease doesn’t prohibit subletting.

 Michigan

-A Practical Guide for Tenants and Landlords by the Michigan Legislature states that it is legal for tenants to sublet without notifying or requesting approval from their landlord if their lease neither forbids nor allows subletting.
-Be sure to check your lease first as some landlords prohibit subletting in the lease agreement while others demand that you need their written consent first.
+A Practical Guide for Tenants and Landlords by the Michigan Legislature states that it’s legal for tenants to sublet without notifying or requesting approval from their landlord if their lease neither forbids nor allows subletting.
+Be sure to check your lease first, as some landlords prohibit subletting in the lease agreement, while others demand that you get their written consent first.

 Minnesota